Privacy Policy

 The site uses a single authentication cookie named session_id to keep you signed in after login.
 This is an essential cookie used for core account functionality.

-Session data is kept in server memory and is removed when you log out.
+Session data is kept in server memory and is removed when you log out, when it expires, or when sensitive account changes invalidate it.
 Sessions may also end when the server restarts.
+When login starts inside the Telegram Mini App, the same session cookie is issued with the cross-site secure attributes required for that embedded context.

 Local Browser Storage

-The dashboard also uses browser session storage for temporary UI state such as active batch runs and recent calculation snapshots.
+If you allow optional calculation caching on the dashboard, the site uses browser session storage for temporary UI state such as active batch runs and recent single or batch calculation snapshots.
 That data stays in your browser session and is not used for advertising or cross-site tracking.

 Contact and Registration